 Healthcare organizations today face significant rising costs and talent shortages.
+Many now hire remote healthcare support staff to ease the burden of administrative and non-clinical roles.

 Each year, the United States spends nearly $1 trillion on healthcare administrative tasks alone.